Education

 This story was filed on , from Bismark, North Dakota

-After serving in the U.S. Army, he returned to his family’s farm.
-Looking across the vast expanse of corn, wheat, oat, barley and flax fields, those pens and pastures home to their hogs, dairy cows and cattle, he could now envision the original owners.
+As he pursued a career in the U.S. Army, Army National Guard and the aerospace industry, he reflected on his family’s vast expanse of corn, wheat, oat, barley and flax fields and the pens and pastures home to their hogs, dairy cows and cattle.
+He could now envision the original owners of that land.

-So when his parents died and he inherited land and money, atop his military pension and benefits, he knew where he wanted to invest.
+So when his parents died and he inherited money, atop his military pension and benefits, he knew where he wanted to invest.

-His love of archeology led him to Dakota Goodhouse, a historian and faculty member at the United Tribes Technical College, and then to UTTC President Leander McDonald (Dakota/Sahnish/Hidatsa/Hunkpapa).
+His love of anthropology and history led him to Dakota Goodhouse, a historian and faculty member at the United Tribes Technical College, and then to UTTC President Leander McDonald (Dakota/Sahnish/Hidatsa/Hunkpapa).
 They bonded over their shared experiences training at the Fort Leonard Wood and Fort Gordon army bases.

 Leier and his wife, Patricia, wondered if they should donate to multiple tribes.
 McDonald said he’d be happy to support them in doing that, but that they might also consider an alternative way to benefit many Indian Nations: a gift to the United Tribes Technical College.